 - elm trees against Dutch Elm Disease

-Gopher State One Call will request detailed information including the type of work planned, location of site, estimated time needed and legal description of the site.
+Gopher State One Call will request detailed information including the type of work planned, location of the site, estimated time needed, and legal description of the site.
 If underground lines exist in your project area, the utility will mark the location of their lines.

 It costs nothing to have this done and can potentially save lives and thousands of dollars.
 Here are the universal colors for marking underground utilities: